 By shipping myself, in the beginning, I knew exactly how fulfillment needed to go and what the requirements were per order which meant creating a system for them to follow was pretty easy.
-This is where creating systems and processes come in handy.
+This is where creating systems and processes comes in handy.

-Fulfillment centers can vary from one style to the next, for example Amazon FBA wants your products pre-packaged and labeled so they can place it in a box and send it out.
+Fulfillment centers can vary from one style to the next, for example, Amazon FBA wants your products pre-packaged and labeled so they can place it in a box and send it out.
 No muss no fuss.

-However for my Calm The Ham business I needed something more custom due to the nature of the goods.
+However, for my Calm The Ham business I needed something more custom due to the nature of the goods.
 Most customers often buy more than one print at a time, which can be sent in one single tube.